DioxusLabs/dioxus/docs/router/src/guide/index.md

 > Disclaimer
 >
 > This site will only display the features of Dioxus Router.
-It will not include any actual blog or admin functionality.
+It will not include any actual functionality.
 To keep things simple we will only be using a single file, this is not the recommended way of doing things with a real application.

 You can find the complete application [here](https://github.com/DogeDark/dioxus-router-example).